Welcome to PayPal!

 If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you available payment methods, including the payment method you used most often or most recently, at the time of transaction.
 You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select a payment method during the transaction.

 Certain one-time online transactions may require that a backup funding method be used in the event that your selected or preferred payment method is unavailable.
 In those instances, the backup funding method may be displayed to you on your transaction review page, before you complete the transaction.
 Note that this only applies for one-time, online transactions, and not for in-store or automatic payments.
 If PayPal determines currency conversion is necessary for a transaction that also requires a backup payment method, you may not be able to separately choose whether PayPal or your card issuer performs the currency conversion on your backup payment method.

 Sending money to friends and family

-When you send money to friends and family within the U.S. using balance in your Balance Account linked to your personal PayPal account, the balance in your business PayPal account, or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set preferred payment method for your online purchases.
+When you send personal transactions to friends and family within the U.S. using balance in your Balance Account linked to your personal account, the balance in your business account, or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set preferred payment method for your online purchases.
 Remember, you always have the choice to select any payment method in your PayPal account by clicking the “Change” link on the Send Money page.
 If you select a payment method with a fee, we will always show you the fee before you send money.

 Some sellers allow you to store PayPal as the way you pay when making purchases on their site, so you can check out faster.
 Often, this entails creating an agreement with the seller that permits them to request that we charge your PayPal account each time you make a purchase.
 To help minimize disruptions in your automatic payments, we may update your Payment Method information; see Link or Unlink a Payment Method.